Ventilation & Humidity Control in Augusta, GA

 - Floors can warp.

-- High moisture levels under the home can lead to mold, mildew and cause the spread of fungus spores leading to odors and unhealthy air conditions.
+- High moisture levels under the home can lead to mold and mildew, odors and unhealthy air conditions.

 - Mold spores can aggravate allergies, asthma and hay fever.

 - Moisture in the crawlspace can dampen insulation reducing its effectiveness.

 - Dark, damp areas are hospitable environments for termites and other wood-destroying pests.

 If you want a proven solution to your ventilation issues in the Augusta area, please call us today.
 We are certified and our services can help prevent further damage to your home or business due to moisture under your home.
 Our technicians work hard to prevent and treat water damage in your home or business.
 We have proudly served both the Augusta and Aiken, GA areas for more than 54 years.

 How excessive moisture causes damage to your home in Augusta, GA

 Moisture is constantly evaporating from the soil and up into the clouds.
 This moisture later comes down as rain.
 In a crawl space beneath your home moisture also evaporates from the soil.
 The purpose of foundation vents is to allow this moisture to exit the crawl space.
 If the home does not have enough vents or if it has a high soil moisture content, then this moisture can evaporate up and into your home’s substructure, causing the wood moisture content to rise.